YordanGeorgiev/qto/doc/md/userstories_doc.md

 ##### 2.6.5.1.
-Open and close of right menu
+Move item in the hierarchy
-As an the ui user
+As an UI user of the qto application
-In order to navigate quickly in the document structure I want to be able to open and close the right menu quickly from both it's top and the bottom
+In order to quickly edit the structure of a hierarchical doc I want to be able to move item by drag and drop from the left menu.